davidawang/Rage-Racer/README.markdown

 RageRacer
 ===
+By David Wang, Daniel Ge, Bezhou Feng, and Adi Dahiya

 v 0.1.0
 ***Note:***
 This version of rage racer was demoed at Spring 2011 HackNY.
 It's very "hacked" and makes a lot of unnecessary broadcast calls.
 Future versions will fix this and use modules dnode + connect.